Nules84/CI_PP1_NewPK/README.md

 ### Features Left to Implement

-- I would like to include:
+In future, I would like to include:
 - a downward arrow over the bottom centre of the Hero Image carousel to help leed the users scroll toward the content which continues further down the page.
 - An Archive Tab for Sold and Archived paintings.
 - A section for print sales.